-).
+A staple of East and Southeast Asian cuisine, the long white root known as daikon (Japanese for “big root”) may look like a pale carrot, but it's actually a member of the Brassicacaea family, which also includes radishes, broccoli, turnips, and cabbage.
+With its sharp, slightly bitter taste and lightly crunchy texture, daikon is often pickled for use as a condiment (including for our Korean Marinated Beef (Bulgogi)).
 Once peeled and sliced thin, grated, or cut into matchsticks, it can also be eaten raw in salads and on sandwiches.
-In Asian cooking, daikon is frequently used in stir-fries, curries, and soups.
-We found that you can also substitute daikon for ordinary round white turnips in stews and other applications—just make sure it's part of a mix of vegetables so that its pungency isn't overpowering and all the water it throws off doesn't impact consistency.
+Daikon is frequently used in stir-fries, curries, and soups.
+We found that you can also substitute daikon for ordinary round white turnips in stews and other applications—just make sure it's part of a mix of vegetables so that its flavor isn't overpowering and all the water it throws off doesn't impact consistency.